 Yes!
 Prospective student-athletes can visit campus any time of the year and have a personalized experience complete with a campus tour, an admissions and financial aid visit, a meal in the dining hall, and an inside look at an academic class.
 Prospective student-athletes may also observe the teams during their visit.
-In addition, we host a Recruitment Weekend in conjunction with try-outs that includes many fun events and surprises.

 We will offer three camps in summer 2020:

 Adrian Elite Synchronized Skating Camp (July 12-16, 2020)

 Bulldog Skating Camp (July 16-18, 2020)

 Can I join other clubs or a sorority?
 Will I have time outside of skating?